MesoNET/user-documentation/docs/connectToMesonet.md

 💥NOTE : During this process, you may be confronted with an error message.
 In this case, please stop and restart your browser.

 :::tip
-If you have any questions, please use the support tool and submit a ticket.
+If you have any question, please use the support tool and submit a ticket.
 :::

 # Access to mesonet services